KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Layout-Article.md

 ## Keyboard Layouts

-A ``KeyboardLayout`` specifies the full set of keys om a keyboard.
+A ``KeyboardLayout`` specifies the full set of keys on a keyboard.
 Layouts vary greatly for different device types, screen orientations, locales, keyboard configurations, etc.

 For instance, *most* iOS keyboards have 3 input rows, with input keys that are surrounded by action keys, as well as a bottom row with a space bar and contextual action keys.
 This is however not true for all locales, where the layout can vary greatly.